-buy law essay
+buy essay for college

 Since the beginning of time people have been told many myths such as the look of Jesus, to Lincoln helping the slaves, and those savage Africans and Indians.
 Some people may feel history lies for personal gain over the masses.
 There is a saying “To get respect, you have to give respect.”
 So how can one show respect and honesty to their neighbor, when their neighbor is constantly displaying deceit?
 This brings us to the legendary myth over John Hanson’s nationality.

 Who is John Hanson one may ask?
 John Hanson was a merchant from Maryland.
 He became a leader at the 1780 Continental Congress held in Philadelphia.
 Representatives from all of the colonies assembled to form some organization to protect their interest.
 The Continental Congress formed the Article of Confederation; they only allowed a President to serve one year term during any three periods.

 John was elected as the first president under the Article of Confederation.
 This took place after the Revolutionary War.
 Hanson was known for creating the Great Seal of the United States.
 He established the 1st Treasury Department, the 1st Foreign Affairs, and the 1st Secretary of War.
 John’s most memorable attribute was declaring the fourth Thursday in November as Thanksgiving Day.